Copeland Park

-Copeland Park, also referred to as "The Lumber Yard", is a stadium in La Crosse, Wisconsin, USA.
+Copeland Park, also referred to as "The Lumber Yard", is a stadium in La Crosse, Wisconsin, US.
 It is primarily used for baseball and is the home field of the La Crosse Loggers baseball team.
 The current stadium was built in 2003, although a substantially smaller baseball diamond existed at the site before the construction of the new ballpark.
 At the time of its construction, the stadium held approximately 2,000 people.
 However, the success of the Loggers prompted expansions to the grandstand, bringing the capacity to its current 3,550 people.
 The field dimensions are 325 ft. to left field, 365 ft. to center, and 315 ft. to right.

 Upgrades

-On May 10, 2012, the La Crosse Loggers and University of Wisconsin-La Crosse athletic department announced a partnership to allow for the UW-La Crosse baseball team to play at Copeland Park.
+On May 10, 2012, the La Crosse Loggers and University of Wisconsin–La Crosse athletic department announced a partnership to allow for the UW-La Crosse baseball team to play at Copeland Park.
 In exchange, the venue had upgrades of an artificial turf infield, a videoboard addition to the scoreboard in left field and batting cages.
 UW-La Crosse began playing at Copeland Park in 2014.